 Part of Bucks love of counter surfing was how hard it became for him to “win” by finding something.
 As the family made it more difficult, Buck just worked harder.
 This became Bucks primary mental and physical exercise.
 That is was difficult just made it more reinforcing.

 He wasn’t getting enough exercise for his age and breed, and he had few opportunities to really run and sniff.
 Because the previous trainer had them walking Buck “at heel” he never got a chance to run, or sniff, or look for things.

 This made the counter surfing the ONLY such outlet he had, and boy was he willing to work hard at it!

 So we talked long and hard about the function of this behavior for Buck, and in that conversation we found a very effective solution for his behavior.

-A solution that didn’t involve shocking him, or scat mats, but instead using his natural instincts, and his toys and meals, to meet his need in a more desirable way.
+A solution I was using with my own adolescent German Shepherds, and one that didn’t involve shocking him, or scat mats, but instead using his natural instincts, and his toys and meals, to meet his need in a more desirable way.
 This was less work, much less money, and far more effective.
-I only saw Buck 4 times, before the family declared their problem solved.
+I only saw Buck 4 times, before the family declared their problem resolved.
 How different from the months of struggle I had with Crusher twenty years before.

 Here is the plan I designed for Buck.
 It’s one I’ve used many times since, including with my own dogs.

 1. Provide things to “discover” on the floor.

 Take up, launder/clean, and rotate toys and chews.
 Place the “new” ones the dog hasn’t seen in a week or so along floorboards, partially hidden under dog beds or furniture with just a bit sticking out, so the dog can “look” for where I might have hidden things.
 When he finds them, we make a big deal out of that and play with the toy a bit.
 Basically make the dog a “floor surfer”.
 We often hide food around too, again, using the same surprise learning that teaches dogs to seek things from counters, but from the floor instead.